oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph-v2.md

 Knowing what movies are similar to 'The Fall Guy' is a good start, but it doesn't fully achieve Adriana's goal.
 She needs more information about the relationships between customers and movies they watch, to decide who to invite to the watch party.

 We will first create a graph of customers, movies they have watched, and movies they have watched at watch parties.
-Then, we will query the graph using SQL and PGQL.
+Then, we will query the graph using SQL.
 The results of the graph query, where the graph represents the network of watch parties, is used to enhance the prompt sent to a generative AI service.

 1. The following SQL statement creates a graph of customers, movies they have watched, and movies they have watched at watch parties.